English I, 5 credits

 Spanish I, 5 credits

-First year Spanish students proceed through these basic steps of language learning: listening-comprehension, speaking, reading and writing.
-Before participation in simple conversations about everyday situations, they must understand common sentence patterns and be able to repeat these expressions with proper pronunciation and intonation.
+First year Spanish students proceed through these basic steps of language learning: listening comprehension, speaking, reading, and writing.
+Before participating in simple conversations about everyday situations, they must understand common sentence patterns and be able to repeat these expressions with proper pronunciation and intonation.
 Through their study of Spanish and Latin American people, they become more aware of the similarities and differences in these cultures.
 During their whole linguistic experience, they gradually develop reading and writing skills.

 Spanish II, 5 credits

-This course is open to all who have successfully completed Spanish I. Through a review of basic first year vocabulary and sentence structures and further use of the audio-lingual approach, the students improve and expand language skills.
+This course is open to all who have completed Spanish I. Through a review of basic first-year vocabulary and sentence structures and further use of the audio-lingual approach, the students improve and expand their language skills.
 Knowledge of Hispanic and Latin American culture is supplemented by reading plays and selections about these countries.

 Spanish III, 5 credits

-Goals for student attainment in the third year are: increased speaking and writing ability, mastery of grammatical structures, improved listening comprehension and analysis and greater appreciation of culture.
+Goals for student attainment in the third year are: increased speaking and writing ability, mastery of grammatical structures, improved listening comprehension and analysis, and a greater appreciation of culture.

 AP Spanish Language, 5 credits